brandur/sorg/content/articles/api-upgrades.md

 That's not to say though that there aren't other ways.
-[GraphQL][graphql] is a popular API paradigm that's seeing some prtty good uptake.
+[GraphQL][graphql] is a popular API paradigm that's seeing some pretty good uptake.
 One of the things I really appreciate about it is that it requires all fields to be requested explicitly: